MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 I understand this perspective but find it interesting when people see classnames and components as completely different concerns.
 Classnames and Components are just different ways of composing user interfaces.
 There are still many challenges involved in making good re-useable and scalable front-end systems, no matter how you put them together.

 These challenges are not new.
-In fact, there are some well established solutions in CSS architecture that can be easily transferred to component based style systems.
+In fact, there are some well established solutions in CSS architecture that can be easily transferred to component-based style systems.
 So why are so few people talking about this?
 And why are many more people completely unaware of the topic?

 I believe there is a lot that has contributed to this and it's worth reflecting on how we got here...